Derby and District Astronomical Society

 The society's Flamsteed Observatory houses a 10-inch Meade Schmidt-Cassegrain telescope and Altair ED-80 refractor on a computerised 'GOTO' mount.
 The observatory is named in honour of England's first Astronomer Royal, the Reverend John Flamsteed (1646-1719), who was born in Derbyshire and attended Derby School.
 Regular monthly observing sessions are held (weather permitting) at the facility and new people are always welcome.
 They are usually held on the second Saturday of the month and start times vary with the season.
 The observatory is located on North Lane, Ashbourne, DE6 1PL, about two miles north of the village of Brailsford, and may be found on Google Maps.
 The observatory is available for use by individual members at any time after some simple training.
 A barbecue is held at the observatory on the first Saturday in July instead of a meeting at The Friend's Meeting House that month.
 The society also takes part in a number of public events and observing evenings during the year, at which members share their enthusiasm for the night sky and bring along their telescopes.
 An annual trip provides the opportunity for members to visit a different site of astronomical or space interest within the UK each year.
 Several of our members photograph the night sky and our picture gallery is entirely comprised of DDAS member's work.

-Our next INTRODUCTION TO ASTRONOMY evening will be held on Friday 18th October 2024 from 7:30 pm onwards at The Friends Meeting House, St. Helens Street, Derby, DE1 3GY (next door to Radio Derby).
-Local meteorite expert and collector Graham Ensor will be talking about Meteorites.
+Our next INTRODUCTION TO ASTRONOMY evening will be held on Friday 21st February 2025 from 7:30 pm onwards at The Friends Meeting House, St. Helens Street, Derby, DE1 3GY (next door to Radio Derby).
+DDAS member Gary Lambert will be hosting a Telescope Workshop.
+So if you have any questions or need any help with choosing or using a telescope or binoculars, or indeed anything about observing or photographing the night sky, then this meeting is for you.
+New people are very welcome.
+Please feel free to bring along any items of equipment you might need help with.
+Please note that opportunities for actually using any telescopes etc. on the evening may be severely limited by the weather!
 For further details please email the DDAS Secretary .
 Find our meeting location on Google Maps.

 A TALK DOWN MEMORY LANE...
 Our meeting on the 6th September 2024 saw DDAS stalwarts Arthur Tristram and Dave Maynard present a talk that looked back on 50 years of the DDAS.
-Anthony Southwell provides an article and pictures on the event here.
+Anthony Southwell provides an article and pictures on the event.

 DR ALLAN CHAPMAN KEEPS AUDIENCE SPELLBOUND AT MUSEUM TALK...
 On the afternoon of Saturday 18th May 2024, we were delighted to welcome Dr Allan Chapman from Wadham College, Oxford, to deliver a lecture at Derby Museum on John Flamsteed - Derby's Gift to Astronomy and Founder of the Royal Greenwich Observatory.
 Here is a selection of DDAS members photos of the event.

 AURORA LIGHTS UP SKIES FOR DDAS 50TH ANNIVERSARY PARTY...
 On the evening of Friday 10th May 2024, a spectacular auroral display lit up the skies over the UK.
 Many DDAS members were quick to observe and photograph this marvel.
 This included a group of members who were the last to leave the DDAS 50th Anniversary Party at the Littleover Social Club in Derby that evening, who witnessed the spectacle from the club car park!
 What a fantastic coincidence that it occurred on that evening!
 Here is a selection of DDAS members photos of the spectacle.
-Photos from the party itself can be seen here.
+Five months later another auroral display on the 10th October 2024 graced our skies.

 ASTEROID 69273 DERBYASTRO The Derby & District Astronomical Society is delighted to announce that we now have an asteroid named after us!
 Thanks to a suggestion made by DDAS member Mike Dumelow, and the work of DDAS member Anthony Southwell in conjunction with the International Astronomical Union (IAU) Working Group for Small Bodies Nomenclature (WGSBN), our 50th anniversary year is now marked by a solar system body with our name on it!
 Asteroid 69273 Derbyastro (1989 TN1) is a main belt asteroid discovered by English astronomer Brian G. W. Manning at Stakenbridge Observatory near Kidderminster in October 1989.
 It measures 4.6 km in diameter, has an absolute magnitude of 14.6, and takes 4.6 years to orbit the Sun, with an orbit lying between Mars and Jupiter that is inclined 11 degrees to the plane of the ecliptic.
 Our naming citation reads: 'The Derby and District Astronomical Society is based in Derby, England and was founded in 1974 by Jane Kirk.
 The society holds monthly meetings and engages in public and educational activities.
 It also operates the Flamsteed Observatory and runs monthly public viewing nights.'.
 View our entry in the WGSBN Bulletin.
 More details of our asteroid my be found at the JPL Small-Body Database Lookup.